Boniface-devote/invesco-bot/README.md

 ### Important Notes for Railway

-- **Form Filling Limitation**: Due to browser automation limitations in cloud environments, the form filling feature is disabled on Railway
+- **Client-Side Form Filling**: The form filling now works by opening the user's browser with instructions
 - **Data Extraction**: PDF data extraction works perfectly on Railway
-- **Manual Process**: Users can download the extracted data as JSON and fill forms manually
+- **User-Friendly**: Step-by-step instructions guide users through the form filling process
+- **No Server Dependencies**: Form filling runs entirely on the user's machine

 ## Usage